UnknownGi/WordPress-Plugin-Development-Tutorial/README.md

 This WordPress Plugin allows a WordPress Website to display Particular Products with their Description (price, weight, color, etc).
 The Description is added by the website Administrator and can change them in time.

-The Products are Categorized as:
-- In Stock
-- Backordered
-- Out of Stock
-- Discontinued

-These options can be changed accordingly in the source code.
+Product Categories can be Edited appropriately in Source Code.

 ## Technology Used